• Blog

 Who can benefit from duty drawback?

-Exporters, importers, and manufacturers can benefit from duty drawback by reclaiming customs costs on imported goods that are subsequently exported or destroyed.
+Exporters, importers, and manufacturers can all benefit from duty drawback by reclaiming customs costs on imported goods that are subsequently exported or destroyed.

 Brad McBride, CEO and Founder of Zero Down Supply Chain Solutions is a dynamic leader with over 30 years of experience in the supply chain sector.
 His journey began at Consolidated Freightways in 1988, where he mastered freight logistics and pricing.
 His career led him to Eagle Global Logistics, diving into international freight forwarding and leading high-volume shipping projects.